Data Science, MS

 |Biostatistics in Public Health|

 |College of Arts, Media and Design|

 |Game Design and Analysis|

-Note: Students that take 3-credit-hour elective courses (i.e., Bouvé, CSSH courses) will register for an accompanying data science project course in the same semester ( (DS 8982)).
+Note: Students that take electives worth less than 4 credits (i.e., Bouvé, CSSH courses) will register for an accompanying data science project course in the same semester to bring the cumulative credits to 4.
 In order to earn this additional credit, students will be expected to work with faculty to design an additional project in line with the curricular aims of their chosen elective and the data science core learning outcomes.